Skip to main content

 Cosmetic surgery skin model Skin Procedures Beautiful results you will love

 Scars are visible signs that remain after a wound has healed.
-They are the unavoidable result of injury or surgery, and their development can be unpredictable.
+They are the unavoidable results of injury or surgery, and their development can be unpredictable.
 Poor healing may contribute to scars that are obvious, unsightly or disfiguring.
 Even a wound that heals well can result in a scar that affects your appearance.
-Scars may be raised or recessed, different in color or texture from surrounding healthy tissue or particularly noticeable due to their size, shape or location.
+Scars may be noticeable due to their size, shape or location.
+They can also be raised or depressed, and may differ in color or texture from the surrounding healthy tissue.

-Scar Revision is plastic surgery performed to improve the condition or appearance of a scar anywhere on the body.
-Scar revision is meant to minimize a scar so that it is more consistent with the surrounding skin tone and texture.
+Scar Revision is plastic surgery performed to improve the condition or appearance of a scar anywhere on your body.
+Scar revision surgery is meant to minimize a scar so that it is less conspicuous and blends in with the surrounding skin tone and texture.

 Treatment options at our Birmingham, Alabama plastic surgery center vary based on the type and degree of scarring.
 They can include simple topical treatments, minimally-invasive procedures and surgical revision with advanced techniques in wound closure.